edgedelta/docs/docs/configuration/filters.md

 At a high level, this filter type:

   * Groups logs by a specified ID, then
-  * Verifies that all relavant events of that trace (or request) is collected, and then
+  * Verifies that all relevant events of that trace (or request) is collected, and then
   * Discards or passes the trace logs, based on the configuration.

 This filter type offers the following pass options: